mielota/contacts/README.md

-# WORK IN PROGRESS
-not finished yet :'(

-## contacts
+# contacts
-Contacts is a simple program written in Java used to create/delete/edit contacts.
+Contacts is a simple program written in Java used to create/delete contacts.
 It has it's own prompt and commands.
 You can run the command "help" to see what's the purpose of each commands.

 ## notes
 It's written only using basic java programming tools such as for loops, Arrays/ArrayList, switch etc.
-You can find the source code in src/Contacts.java
+You can find the source code in src/main/ and src/util/

 I used the 21.0.6 open java development kit